OmeletsKitchen/RecipeBook/Dinner/Vegetarian/Sichuan_Green_Beans_With_Tofu.md

 1. Preheat the oven to broil, with a rack about 4 inches from the heat.
 Line a sheet pan with foil or mist it with cooking spray.
 2. Toss the green beans with 2 tablespoons of the canola oil and a pinch of salt on the prepared sheet pan and spread them out in an even layer.
-3. In a small bowl, mix together the remaining 2 teaspoons canola oil, the Sichuan peppercorns, sambal oelek, garlic, ginger, capers, sugar, soy sauce, and sesame oil until smooth.
+3. In a small bowl, mix together the remaining 2 teaspoons canola oil, the Sichuan peppercorns, sambal oelek, garlic, ginger, sugar, soy sauce, and sesame oil until smooth.
 Drizzle half of the sauce over the green beans.
 4. Remove the heavy weight and paper towels from the block of tofu, then use a sharp knife to cut the block into 8 rectangles, between ½ and ¾ inch wide.
 Dredge each piece of tofu in the remaining sauce, then tuck the tofu pieces on top of and around the green beans on the pan.
 Scatter the scallions on top of the dish.
 5. Transfer to the oven and broil until the beans are good and charred, 4 to 6 minutes, flipping the tofu halfway through cooking.
 6. Serve hot.